Universal aspects of the random first order phase transition theory of the structural glass transition: Characteristics of the RFOT theory of the SGT

-The second key idea in the formulation of RFOT is that, in general, one expects a large number of distinct metastable glassy states as the dynamics starts to become sluggish.
-If the number of low free energy metastable states is large enough, this in turn leads to two distinct transitions.
-The physical arguments leading to this conclusion proceed as follows.
-We denote a particular glassy state by the label $s$, with the frozen density in that state, $n_{s}=n_{l}+\delta n_{s}$, and the free energy in that state being equal to $F_{s}$ {[}the density fields in Eqs.
-(1) and (2) should also be labelled by $s${]}.
-Exact calculation for some infinite range spin-glass models show that below a temperature, which we denote by $T_{d}$, there are an extensive number ( the number of states scales like $\exp[\alpha N]$ for a $N$particle system) of global statistically similar incongruent metastable glassy states \cite{Huse87JPhysA}.
+Exact calculation for some infinite range spin-glass models as well as for infinite dimensional liquid models \cite{Parisi2020} show that below a temperature, which we denote by $T_{d}$, there are an extensive number (the number of states scales like $\exp[\alpha N]$ for a $N$particle system) of global statistically similar incongruent metastable glassy states \cite{Huse87JPhysA}.
 In the RFOT, it is assumed that, in a restricted sense (cf below), this feature also holds in realistic structural glass systems.
 Statistically similar states have the same spatially averaged correlation functions, and incongruent states have zero overlap,

 Because the states are statistically similar one cannot simply use an external field to pick out a particular state, as could be done in a regular Ising model for example.
 The canonical free energy, $F_{c}$, is then given by the partition function via